 The magic of the confection, variations of which are found in Greece, Cyprus, and Turkey, but also throughout the Balkans, the Middle East, and North Africa, comes from its flavor and gelatinous texture.

-A flavor too strong is overwhelming and cloying sweet, and one too faint defeats the purpose of the Greek loukoumi.
+A flavor too strong is overwhelming and cloyingly sweet while one too faint defeats the purpose of the Greek loukoumi.

 The art of making loukoumia is finding the balance of flavor.
-The best, most traditional recipes for the sweet include naturally-derived extracts like rosewater, which imbue the confection with a wonderful nuanced flavor.
+The best, most traditional recipes for the sweet include naturally-derived extracts like rosewater, which imbue the confection with a wonderfully nuanced flavor.

-Although they are called Turkish delights around the much of world, the origin of these sweets may come from farther East, in Persia or the Arabian Peninsula.
+Although they are called Turkish delights around much of the world, the origin of these sweets may come from farther East, namely from Persia or the Arabian Peninsula.

 Mysterious origins of “Turkish Delights”

-Some believe that Turkish word for the sweet, “lokum,” derives from the Arabic “al-lukum,” which means “morsel,” or “mouthful,” while others argue it comes from the Arabic phrase “rahat al-hulqum,” or “throat comfort.”
+Some believe that the Turkish word for the sweet, “lokum,” derives from the Arabic “al-lukum,” which means “morsel” or “mouthful,” while others argue it comes from the Arabic phrase “rahat al-hulqum,” or “throat comfort.”

-In Turkey, the confectioner Haci Bekir is thought to be the first person to create the sweet in the 18th century, although there are records of the confection in Persia and Arabia from centuries earlier.
-Bekir’s descendants still produce loukoumia, five generations later.
+In Turkey, the confectioner Haci Bekir is thought to be the first person to have created the sweet in the 18th century although there are records of the confection in Persia and Arabia from centuries earlier.
+Bekir’s descendants still produce loukoumia five generations later.

 Food historians generally dismiss the tale as a kind of legendary advertisement, and, considering the fact that the Bekir confectionery is still one of the most popular in Istanbul, it worked very well.

-While the exact origin of the sweet is debated, the Ottomans brought it around the world with them as they conquered swathes of land in the Balkans, Middle East, and North Africa.
+While the exact origin of the sweet is debated, the Ottomans brought it around the world with them as they conquered swaths of land in the Balkans, Middle East, and North Africa.